Aug 2009

 DSLRs use a special kind of shutter called a "focal plane shutter"

 second.
-A Prosumer camera can use it's full range of shutter speeds, as high as 1/2000 second
+A bridge camera can use it's full range of shutter speeds, as high as 1/2000 second

 or higher.
 This will eliminate the ambient